mjrotter4445/World_Weather_Analysis/README.md

   ![data from Open Weather API Exercise](https://github.com/mjrotter4445/World_Weather_Analysis/blob/main/Weather_Database/WeatherPy_Dataframe_screenshot.png)

 In this activity we used **NumPy** to retrieve a random set of 2000 random coordinates (latitudes and longitudes) and **Citipy** module to define the closest city names based on these coordinates.
 Once the city names were store in a list, we used **Open Weather APIs** to request **json** format weather data from the website.
-After leaning the data, final were transformed into **Pandas** data frame and stored in CSV file.
+After cleaning the data, final were transformed into **Pandas** data frame and stored in CSV file.

 **2. Vacation Search**